Points, Points Suspensions and Driving Privileges in Florida

 What should you do if you are cited for one of the above?

-- You take the 4 Hour class as an "Election" to avoid having the Points assesed against your License.
-You will also receive a 9% discount on the fine.
+- You take the 4 Hour class as an "Election" to avoid having the Points assessed against your License.
+You will also receive an 18% discount on the fine.

 - When you just pay the fine and do not "Elect" to take the course, you will receive the Points on your record.
 About a month later, you will receive a DHSMV Letter notifying you to take the class.
 Failure to complete the course once you receive the Letter, will result in the operator's driving privileges being suspended.
 (F.S.
 322.0261(4) - See additional details.)